 If you return to membership after taking a refund and later redeposit contributions and interest:

 - Your membership date will change to your return date for determining your years of service credit for your retirement benefit calculation.

 - You will be covered under Coverage B for survivor and disability benefits even if you previously had Coverage A.

 - You must earn one year of service credit since your last refund and have at least five years of service credit before being eligible for CalSTRS retirement benefits.

 - You must buy back, or redeposit, the service credit previously refunded to you if you wish to receive full retirement benefits from your past CalSTRS membership.
-Any unused sick leave that was accumulated prior to your refund will not be included in your service credit calculation when you apply for service retirement.

 - You will be under the CalSTRS 2% at 60 benefit structure if you were first hired to perform CalSTRS creditable activities before January 1, 2013.

 To learn more, watch Refund: Consider the Consequences.

 When you terminate your CalSTRS-covered position, you can request a refund of your Defined Benefit account contributions and your Defined Benefit Supplement account balance, including interest earned.